fongc123/notes/Kubernetes/Scheduler.md

 - `TAINT_EFFECT`: effect of the taint if pod is not tolerant
 	- `NoSchedule`: will not schedule
 	- `PreferNoSchedule`: only *prefer* to not schedule
-	- `NoExecute`: stop pre-existing pods running on the node as well
+	- `NoExecute`: stop pre-existing pods running on the node as well (*the pod would have to be recreated*)

 To untain a node, run the `taint` command with `-` at the end.